-The staff at MPHProgramsList.com has curated a monster list of over 200 free online courses (and growing!) in public health and public health related fields such as epidemiology, disease, biostatistics, social and behavioral sciences and more.
+The staff at MPHProgramsList.com has curated a monster list of nearly 200 free online courses (and growing!) in public health and public health related fields such as epidemiology, disease, biostatistics, social and behavioral sciences and more.
 Click on any of these courses right now.
 If you want to be added for free just contact us.
 Click here if you’re looking for Online public health degrees.

-Course providers in this list include the following: Harvard University Extension, edX, The Open Academy, Johns Hopkins, Tufts University, M.I.T, Unite for Sight’s Global Health Univ, Global Health eLearning Center, Coursera, Centers for Disease Control (CDC), University at Albany, Public Health Agency of Canada, University of Alabama at Birmingham, World Health Organization (WHO.Int), EBBP.org (affiliated with Northwestern University), Michigan Public Health Training Center, Canvas Network, SOPHE, World Bank, Univ of Berkeley Extension, Apple iTunes, Johns Hopkins Berman Institute of Bioethics, RedCross.org, National Center for Diaster for Preparedness, PAHO.
+Course providers in this list include the following: Harvard University Extension, edX, The Open Academy, Johns Hopkins, Tufts University, M.I.T, Unite for Sight’s Global Health Univ, Global Health eLearning Center, Coursera, Centers for Disease Control (CDC), University at Albany, Public Health Agency of Canada, University of Alabama at Birmingham, World Health Organization (WHO.Int), EBBP.org (affiliated with Northwestern University), Michigan Public Health Training Center, Canvas Network, SOPHE, Apple iTunes, Johns Hopkins Berman Institute of Bioethics, National Center for Disaster for Preparedness, PAHO.
 Some courses via Coursera and Open Academy are offered through University of Berkeley & Yale Univ.

 CDC Environmental Health Tracking Program